talmago/node-db-migrate/README.md

 ###### SQL

-Writing migration script in SQL is pretty straight-forward, as it used the standard MySQL programming (http://dev.mysql.com/doc/refman/5.7/en/sql-syntax.html).
+Writing migration script in SQL is pretty straight-forward, as it uses the standard MySQL programming (http://dev.mysql.com/doc/refman/5.7/en/sql-syntax.html).
 Below is a simple example which created a new table in our project called `users`.